blog posts

 Configuration of Load Balancing path in Mikrotik

-After creating Mangle rules, for Load balancing, you now need to configure Mikrotik routing so that your different user groups can use the other WAN connections to access the Internet.
-So, follow the steps below to configure your MikroTik router properly.
+After creating Mangle rules for Load balancing, you need to configure Mikrotik routing so that your different user groups can access the Internet using the other WAN connections.
+Follow the steps below to configure your MikroTik router properly.

-1. Go to IP > Routes menu option.
-Now the Route List window will appear.
+1. Go to the IP > Routes menu option.
+The Route List window will now appear.
 From this window, click on the Add New button.
-The new path window will appear.
+The new path window will then appear.

 2. Enter the gateway address of ISP1 (here, 172.22.15.1) in the Gateway input field and select your routing mark (here, GroupA) for this GatewGateway the Routing Mark drop-down menu, and then click the Apply and Confirm button.